g-plane/malva/malva/README.md

-Malva is a configurable, smart and fast CSS/SCSS/Sass/Less formatter.
+Malva is a configurable, smart and fast CSS, SCSS, Sass and Less formatter.

 ## Basic Usage